RobinBoers/smile/README.md

 There are some known issues:

-1. Emojis in the middle of other don't work, ex.: ":woo:poop:hoo:" would not convert the `:poop:` in the middle.
+1. Emojis in the middle of other don't work, ex. `:woo:poop:hoo:` would not convert the `:poop:` in the middle.

 ## Installation